Lonerw0lf/mikan/README.md

 /stratum/loggs/{ID}?level={level}
 as level can be: error, debug or info

+Do not share the request ID with anyone, as in the logs it contains your IP Address, only use it for yourself or to open an issue.

 ## Issues

 Mikan is currently in development, do expect some little bugs (no missing data), and if you face any issue, open an issue with the request ID from the Json.